Bobby DeBarge

 Robert Louis DeBarge, Jr. (March 5, 1956 – August 16, 1995) was an American singer and musician, best known as the lead vocalist of the R&B group Switch, releasing hit records on the Motown label from 1977 to 1980.
 He has been noted for his falsetto style of singing.
-Bobby DeBarge was both mentor and a co-producer of DeBarge, his siblings’ band, joining them in 1987.
+Bobby DeBarge was both mentor and a co-producer of DeBarge, his siblings' band, joining them in 1987.

-Substance abuse as a young adult lead to a drug trafficking charge in 1988.
+Substance abuse as a young adult led to a drug trafficking charge in 1988.
 After a five-year prison sentence, he returned to performing and recording.

 Early life

 DeBarge was born to Etterlene (née Abney) and Army soldier Robert DeBarge Sr. in Detroit, Michigan.
 He had an unhappy childhood because of his father's abuse.
 At 15, DeBarge was introduced to heroin, which became his lifelong addiction.
 After his parents separated and divorced in the early 1970s, Bobby DeBarge and his family relocated to Grand Rapids.
 A talented instrumentalist and vocalist, he began playing in local bands, along with his younger brother Tommy.